dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 3 - Robotic Grasping of Novel Objects.md

 ###  How is success proved and measured?
-The experiment conducts grasping multiple types
+The experiment conducts grasping objects similar t